 My gerbera keeps blooming and delighting

 Mishawaka bakeries desperately fought against the national Ward Baking Company that was underselling its bread to put local bakeries out of business and then raise the price of bread.
-What this ad does not mention is that Ward, producer of Tip Top, Hostess, and Wonder Bread, was producing devitalized baked goods full of additives.
+Their ad spells out the struggle against big companies everythere: men from a distant city with no other interest than profit destroying local businesses.

 I love to tell stories about history and family.
 But I also love to help others on their journey to tell their own stories from getting started to getting published.
 I have done workshops on memoir writing and family history research, written a monthly piece in the newsletter of the local Jewish Federation called “Telling Our Stories,” and, of course, learnt, often the hard way, by telling my own story.